-The next comprehensive update will occur in late 2013, after the new TDM is completed and scenarios are run.
+The next comprehensive update will occur in 2014, after the new TDM is completed and roadway scenarios are run.
 In addition to the above steps, the major update involves:

-- Reviewing and revising growth forecasts; - Updating land use projections for the General Plan; - Establishing a baseline TDM; - Reviewing LOS standards; - Using updated land use projections to run scenarios in the updated TDM; - Identifying roadways in need of improvement; - Examining roadway standards; - Verifying grant forecast revenue assumptions; - Calculating total improvement costs and total new construction TIM fee revenue based on revised land use projections.
+- Establishing a baseline TDM using 2010 Census information; - Updating growth forecasts; - Reviewing LOS standards; - Using updated land use projections to run scenarios in the updated TDM; - Identifying roadways in need of improvement; - Examining roadway standards; - Verifying grant forecast revenue assumptions;

+Calculating total improvement costs and total new construction TIM fee revenue based on revised land use projections.